Anything found in an HTML or XML document can be accessed, changed, deleted, or added by a programmer using the DOM.

 But first, let's practice what we learned this week!

-to perform mathematical tasksDate
+Math to perform mathematical tasksDate to work with datesMathlet pi = Math.PI;

 document.write(Math.floor(pi));